Map of Juan de la Cosa: Description

 North America is depicted as a landmass extending far into the North Atlantic, and South America appears to be a continent but both are drawn in such a way that they could represent an extension of Asia and not entirely new continents.
 The Caribbean islands of Cuba, Hispaniola, and Puerto Rico are rendered with some accuracy.
 In particular, Cuba is drawn correctly as an island, which contradicts Columbus, who stated that it was a peninsula of Asia.
 The first recorded circumnavigation of Cuba did not occur until 1508.

 The region of Central America is covered with an image of Saint Christopher bearing the infant Christ across the water.
-This can be read as an allusion to Christopher Columbus bringing Christianity across the Atlantic.
+It has been suggested that this symbolizes Christopher Columbus bringing Christianity across the Atlantic.
 It also serves to leave open the possibility that a passage to the Indian Ocean exists in the region.
 Columbus firmly believed in this passage and the promise of easy access to the lucrative spice trade was probably what convinced King Ferdinand II and Queen Isabella I of Spain to fund a fourth (and final) voyage for Columbus.

 Columbus may have presented the chart to Ferdinand and Isabella in 1503 and then later it was passed on to Juan Rodríguez de Fonseca, the councilor to the king.
 Nothing else is known of the map until it was purchased from a junk shop dealer in Paris by Baron Charles Athanase Walckenaer early in the nineteenth century.
 In 1832 the German naturalist Alexander von Humboldt first identified it as an important historical document.
 It was purchased by the Spanish government in 1853 and is part of the collection of the Naval Museum in Madrid.